trapcodeio/api2mailer-server/readme.md

 # Api2Mailer

-This package enables you to test online smtp/mailer functionality from localhost without changing nodemailer's Api.
+This package enables you to test remote `smtp/mailer` functionality from localhost without changing nodemailer's Api.

 ## What is included?
 - A web server.
 (This Repo)